 I responded that I was happy to take the photo down — again, the post was already a couple of years old at this point — but I added that I’d taken it from North Carolina’s own project page, so fair use.
 A few days later, I received a much more conciliatory email suggesting that I could keep the photo as long as I added a credit to Allen and Nautilus Productions in the caption.
 I had the impression they hadn’t known about the photo on the state page beforehand and they realized their accusation of infringement against me was weak.

-I added a strikethroughed credit to the post but removed the photo — like I give a shit about a bunch of chuckleheads who can’t even figure out who has permission to use a photo of an 18th-century anchor.
+I added a strikethroughed credit to the post but removed the photo — like I give a fig about a bunch of chuckleheads who can’t even figure out who has permission to use a photo of an 18th-century anchor.
 In journalism, when you write something bad about someone you’re not surprised when they resent it, but nothing is as frustrating as writing good or at least neutral news, only for the person to whip around and bite your hand like a snake.
 The whole incident annoyed me so much that I stopped reporting about the project on the blog altogether.